TheArturthur/CoppermindScraper/Cosmere/Torol Sadeas.md

 For more images, see [[Torol Sadeas/Gallery\|/Gallery]].
 ### Appearance
 Torol Sadeas is a bright-eyed man in his early fifties.
 He has a bulbous head, curly hair, and ruddy face.
 As a Rosharan, he would be considered tall amongst people from other planets in the cosmere; and as an Alethi man, he would have tan skin and epicanthic folds.
-His Princedom's colors are green and white, and he reflects this in his clothing.
+His Princedom's colors are green and white.
 His Shardplate is painted red.
 It is decorated, including tassels on his helm.

 ### Personality